-The methodology followed in identifying requirements from the two PDP4E pilots (Fintech and Smart Grid) has been mainly based on a literature analysis and several interviews with sales representatives from CA Technologies and key persons from the Energy and Environment division at Tecnalia.
-During the last years, sales representatives of CA Technologies have been in contact with several universal banks and FinTech organizations as part of the acquisition and integration of CA's security products.
-Their market position allowed us to get a holistic view of the sector needs.
+The methodology followed in identifying requirements from the two PDP4E pilots (Automotive and Smart Grid) has been mainly based on a literature analysis of vehicle-to-vehicle protocols that support the future of autonomous vehicles, recommendations made by different stakeholders on the automotive sector and DPAs and several interviews with key persons from the Cybersecurity division of Trialog Energy and Environment division at Tecnalia.
+During the last years, Trialog has been involved in the application of the security and privacy initiative for cooperative intelligent transport systems4, being also acquainted with the Scoop@f pilot5 and the FP7 Preserve project6.
+Their market position and experience allowed us to get a holistic view of the sector needs.
 Tecnalia counts with a Smart Grid lab and experts in conformity assessment services of Smart Meters and Smart Data Concentrators.
 There is also a cross-division entity in Tecnalia called Digital Energy which aims to tackle the high demand of digital solutions in the energy domain.
 They also co-organize forums for practitioners about cybersecurity in the energy sector where we have participated.